Stackclash/5e-vault/5. Mechanics/Items/Deck Of Many Things.md

 | 22 | Jester |
 ^playing-card-card

+* Found only in a deck with twenty-two cards

 ## Vizier

 At any time you choose within one year of drawing this card, you can ask a question in meditation and mentally receive a truthful answer to that question.
 Besides information, the answer helps you solve a puzzling problem or other dilemma.
 In other words, the knowledge comes with wisdom on how to apply it.